lichray/randint/paper/randint.md

 A sample implementation is available at
 <https://github.com/lichray/randint> ...You really need this?

+## Acknowledgments

+Hans Boehm, who emphasized the importance of an enforced per-thread random engine more than once.

+Stephan T. Lavavej, who carefully reviewed this paper and provided many corrections.

+Walter E. Brown, who drafted the paper`[1]` which contains basically the same thought.

+And many others who joined the `std::rand` related discussions on _c++std-lib_ and _c++std-lib-ext_ mailing lists.

 ## References

 `[1]` Brown, Walter E. N3742 _Three `<random>`-related Proposals, v2_.